AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 Entering that input field, typing one character and leaving the input field will require 5 full rootscope digests.
 6, when the response from a live search service returns.
 In our large app, that could be 72ms of the time spent digesting - During that time the UI would freeze, a very perceptible lag would be felt to the user

 What if there was a way to prevent the whole app refreshing?
-This is especially important if you have components that don't make changes to the rest of the app or if they do interact via an [API](/a-better-module-structure-for-angular/#api) to control the updates to the rest of the app.
+This is especially important if you have components that don't make changes to the rest of the app or if they do interact via an [API](/a-better-module-structure-for-angular/#api) to control the updates to other components.

-Fortunately angular is built in a way that means you don't have to rootscope digest.
+Fortunately angular is built in a way that means you don't have to rootscope digest all the time.

 ## The local digest